pubnub/go/README.md

 #### handleResult

-This is a utility function to parse an error response and display it.
+This function is a utility function used in the examples below to handle the non Subscribe/Presence response.
 You will want to adapt it to your own needs.

 ```go
 func handleResult(successChannel, errorChannel chan []byte, timeoutVal int64, action string) {